Siddiq Hasan Khan: Conflicts with the Colonial Authorities

 After reviewing Khan's treatises that incited to Jihad and observing several students from Arabia attend lessons under Khan, the British authorities publicly accused Khan of puritanism and anti-colonial agitation in 1881.
 The British press at the time maligned Khan as a negative influence in the region, and pejoratively dubbed him as "the penniless adventurer."
 Despite being accused of sedition against the state, Governor-General of India Lord Dufferin found no evidence of seditious acts on Khan's part at all after official inquiries.
-Khan even went so far as to write criticisms of Muhammad ibn 'Abd al-Wahhab, who followed an entirely different school of Islamic law, in order to exonerate himself from the accusations of Wahhabism.
+Khan even went so far as to write criticisms of Muhammad ibn 'Abd al-Wahhab, who followed an entirely different school of Islamic law, to exonerate himself from the accusations of Wahhabism.

 Deposal and House Arrest (1885–1890)

-Wary of Khan's influential position in the Bhopal state, British Resident Sir Lepel Griffin deposed Khan in 1885; charging him with instigating Indian Muslims against the British administration.
+Wary of Khan's influential position in the Bhopal State, British Resident Sir Lepel Griffin deposed Khan in 1885; charging him with instigating Indian Muslims against the British administration.
 For his part, Siddiq Hasan Khan firmly denied any Wahhabi influence on the Indian reformists.
 Furthermore, Khan had directly criticised the Najdi Wahhabis for their religious fanaticism, which caused bloodshed among fellow Muslims.
 Despite this, the British dismissed all his titles and sentenced him to house-arrest until his death in 1890.
 He was forbidden to visit his wife Shāh Jahān Bēgum during the day, but was permitted to spend the night in her palace, the Tāj Maḥal.
 Both before and after his removal from the royal court by the British in 1885, Shah Jahan defended her husband to the very end as shown in the meeting minutes of a heated, vehement exchange between herself and Sir Griffin.
 On behalf of her husband, Shah Jahan denied that Khan held any executive power and merely advised her on some issues, arguing that the claims of her husband controlling her were based on jealousy on the part of her son-in-law and personal problems between Khan and Lepel.

 Death

 After forcing Ṣiddīq Ḥasan to retire, the British authorities would also destroy his personal networks across the Islamic World.
 He was banned from maintaining contacts with his publishers in Cairo or Istanbul, and the publication of his works were shut down.
-After the emergence of Salafiyya movement, his Arabic treatises would be published across the Arab World.
+After the emergence of Salafiyya movement, his Arabic treatises would be published across the Arab world.
 In 1890, Khan fell extremely ill with hepatitis.
 Resident Francis Henvey, Griffin's replacement, dispatched a medical officer but refused to administer medicine for fear that, given the terminal nature of Khan's illness, the British would be accused of poisoning him.
 Khan died on 20 February 1890.